-Apple sold 74.8 million iPhones during the period, up from 74.46 million in the calendar fourth quarter of 2014.
+Apple sold 74.8 million iPhones during the period, up from 74.46 million in the fourth quarter of 2014.
 For years, analysts questioned when Apple would hit “peak iPhone.”
 For the first time, it seemed the answer might be “now.”

 This proved true in the United States and other mature markets, where fewer people were buying their first smartphones.
 Apple therefore concentrated on catering to its existing customer base, as well as whatever users it could steal from rivals.

 The slowdown also hit China, which Apple touted as its future biggest market.
-Apple CEO Tim Cook noted that, while the Cupertino made great strides in the Asian country, the company “started to see some economic softness in greater China in recent months, most notably in Hong Kong.”
+Apple CEO Tim Cook noted that, while Cupertino made great strides in the Asian country, the company “started to see some economic softness in greater China in recent months, most notably in Hong Kong.”

 Other Apple products don’t help much

-The fact that Apple did not create a new product category to pick up the slack only compounded the problem.
+The fact that Apple did not create a new hit product category to pick up the slack only compounded the problem.
 And other Apple product lines declined, too.
 The company sold 4% fewer Macs and just 16.1 million iPads in the quarter (down from 21.4 million in the same period in 2014).
 The Apple Watch and Apple TV, meanwhile, generated just a fraction of Apple’s total revenue.
 As a result, Cupertino treated them more like hobbies than potential iPhone-beaters.

 Apple did post record revenues for the quarter.
-However, this marked a trend that continues, as the company’s meteoric rise during the 2000s began to lose momentum.
+However, this marked a trend that continues, as the company’s meteoric rise during the early 2000s began to lose momentum.